kgroveshok/z80-homebrew/WORD-LIST.md

  LABELS (  -- b n .... c  )  Pushes each storage bank labels (n) along with id (b) onto the stack giving count (c) of banks  | DONE

+ TYPE ( u -- iu s ) Push type of value on TOS - 's' string, 'i' integer...   | DONE

+ UPPER ( s -- s ) Upper case string s  | TODO

+ LOWER ( s -- s ) Lower case string s  | TODO

+ SUBSTR ( s u1 u2 -- s sb ) Push to TOS chars starting at position u1 and ending at u2 from string s  | TODO

+ LEFT ( s u -- s sb ) Push to TOS string u long starting from left of s  | TODO

+ RIGHT ( s u -- s sb ) Push to TOS string u long starting from right of s  | TODO

+ STR2NUM ( s -- n ) Convert a string on TOS to number | DONE

+ NUM2STR ( n -- s ) Convert a number on TOS to string | TODO

- CONCAT ( s1 s2 -- s3 ) A string of u spaces is pushed onto the stack
+ CONCAT ( s1 s2 -- s3 ) A string of u spaces is pushed onto the stack | TODO

- FIND (  -- )
+ FIND (  -- )  | TODO

  LEN (  u1 -- u2 ) Push the length of the string on TOS | DONE

- CHAR ( u -- n ) Get the ascii value of the first character of the string on the stack | TO TEST
+ CHAR ( u -- n ) Get the ascii value of the first character of the string on the stack | DONE

- STRLEN ( u1 -- Using given address u1 push then zero term length string to TOS )   |

- STRCPY ( u1 u2 -- Copy string u2 to u1 )   |
+ COPY ( u1 u2 -- Copy string u2 to u1 )   | TODO

 Words ready to use